patricksavalle/devops-project-template/content/project-plan.md

 ### Proof-of-concept

 A POC is an assumption (in)validator.
 Often multiple POC’s are needed.
+POC's don't need to be in the target technology or environment, they just need to be as cheap as possible.

 ### Prototype